top of page

 • Recreational sports

-7. Hydrate Properly
+Hydrate Properly

-• Water immediately after waking
+• Drink water immediately after waking up

-• Electrolytes if sweating heavily
+• Consume electrolytes if you sweat heavily

 • Limit excessive sugary drinks

-8. Reduce Chronic Stress
+Reduce Chronic Stress

-High cortisol over time:
+High cortisol levels over time can lead to:

-• Encourages belly fat storage
+• Increased belly fat storage

-• Increases cravings
+• Heightened cravings

-• Reduces recovery
+• Reduced recovery

 • Breathwork

-• Sauna
+• Sauna sessions

 • Nature walks